Elyse Weinberg: Biography

-In 1971 Weinberg recorded a second album, Greasepaint Smile, produced by David Briggs and featuring both Young and Nils Lofgren.
+Weinberg recorded a second album, Greasepaint Smile, produced by David Briggs and featuring both Young and Nils Lofgren.
 However, the record label went bankrupt before the record could be released.
+Another album was recorded at London's Trident Studios (an acetate exists).
 She continued to perform occasionally at the Troubadour in Los Angeles, and was then signed to David Geffen's Asylum Records, for whom she made further unreleased recordings for another album, Wildfire.
 However, her relationship with manager Roy Silver soured, and her proposed album was shelved.

 She gave up her music career, later saying: "I kept writing songs, but as I entered onto a spiritual path, I just drifted away from that lifestyle, which was fortunate."
 Developing an interest in numerology, she changed her name to Cori Bishop, and continued to live in Los Angeles before moving to Santa Fe, New Mexico in the early 1990s, and then to Ashland, Oregon, where she worked in insurance.

 In 2000, she was contacted by musician Andrew Rieger of the band Elf Power, who had picked up a copy of her LP.
 She agreed that it be reissued, with a bonus track featuring Neil Young.
 As a result of the new attention, she began performing again with a band, as Baby Cori and the Buds.
 In 2009, as Elyse, she released a new album, In My Own Sweet Time.
 Her second album, Greasepaint Smile, was also released on CD.
 Her songs were covered by Vetiver, Dinosaur Jr., and Courtney Barnett.

 Elyse Weinberg died in 2020, aged 74, from lung cancer.